 - We may not have sufficient available cash to pay any quarterly distribution on our common units. - The amount of our quarterly cash distributions, if any, may vary significantly both quarterly and annually and will be directly dependent on the performance of our business.
-We will not have a minimum quarterly distribution or employ structures intended to consistently maintain or increase distributions over time.

-The volatility of oil and natural gas prices due to factors beyond our control greatly affects our financial condition, results of operations and cash available for distribution. - We depend on two operators for substantially all of the development and production on the properties underlying our mineral interests.
-Substantially all of our revenue is derived from royalty payments made by these operators.
-A reduction in the expected number of wells to be drilled on our acreage by these operators or the failure of either operator to adequately and efficiently develop and operate our acreage could have an adverse effect on our expected growth and our results of operations. - Diamondback owns and controls our general partner, which has sole responsibility for conducting our business and managing our operations.
+We will not have a minimum quarterly distribution or employ structures intended to consistently maintain or increase distributions over time. - The volatility of oil and natural gas prices due to factors beyond our control greatly affects our financial condition, results of operations and cash available for distribution. - We depend on two operators for substantially all of the exploration and production on our properties, the loss of or reduction in production from either operator could materially reduce our royalty revenues. - Diamondback owns and controls our general partner, which has sole responsibility for conducting our business and managing our operations.
 Our general partner and its affiliates, including Diamondback, have conflicts of interest with us and limited duties, and they may favor their own interests to the detriment of us and our unitholders. - Neither we nor our general partner have any employees and we will rely solely on the employees of Diamondback to manage our business.
-The management team of Diamondback, which includes the individuals who will manage us, will also perform similar services for itself and will own and operate its own assets, and thus will not be solely focused on our business.
-Holders of our common units will have limited voting rights and are not entitled to elect our general partner or its directors. - Unitholders will incur immediate and substantial dilution in net tangible book value per common unit. - Our tax treatment depends on our status as a partnership for federal income tax purposes, as well as our not being subject to a material amount of entity-level taxation by individual states.
+The management team of Diamondback, which includes the individuals who will manage us, will also perform similar services for itself and will own and operate its own assets, and thus will not be solely focused on our business. - Holders of our common units will have limited voting rights and are not entitled to elect our general partner or its directors. - Unitholders will incur immediate and substantial dilution in net tangible book value per common unit. - Our tax treatment depends on our status as a partnership for federal income tax purposes, as well as our not being subject to a material amount of entity-level taxation by individual states.
 If the Internal Revenue Service were to treat us as a corporation for federal income tax purposes or we were to become subject to entity-level taxation for state tax purposes, then our cash available for distribution to you could be substantially reduced. - Even if you do not receive any cash distributions from us, you will be required to pay taxes on your share of our taxable income.